-If you have any questions about entering a team, please email us at firstname.lastname@example.org - we'd love to hear from you!
+If you have any questions about the competition, please email us at email@example.com - we'd love to hear from you!

 - Teams are made up of competing pairs from the same school

 - There are no age restrictions on competitors - we've had competitors from S1-S6